 The number of repetitions, the speed of the movement, and whether any loads are used during the analysis will be altered to match any specific goals for that particular client.
-These principles, integrated with neuromusculoskeletal Chain Reaction™ biomechanics, lead to powerful strategies that guide the decision-making process.
+These principles, integrated with neuromusculoskeletal Chain Reaction™ biomechanics, lead to powerful strategies that guide decision-making.

 A well-designed Prehab program will also serve as injury prevention.
-Performance training and injury prevention are one and the same; suggesting that the best training programs decrease injuries while increasing performance.
+Performance training and injury prevention are the same, suggesting that the best training programs decrease injuries while increasing performance.

-An individualized Prehab Program is an integral tool in the development of a practice plan, warm-up training protocol and will guide you to not only prevent overuse injuries but also achieve your full athletic potential through practice and movement.
+An individualized Prehab Program is integral in developing a practice plan and warm-up training protocol.
+It will guide you to prevent overuse injuries and achieve your full athletic potential through practice and movement.